Chair: Timothy J. Cook

 EDU 535.
 Human Relations And Cultural Diversity.
 3 credits.
 SU

 Course designed to provide teacher educators with human relations skills and to foster insight into effective communication with diverse racial and/or cultural groups.
 This course meets the human relations requirement of the Nebraska Department of Education.
-P: DC.
+P: Admission into Education Department.

 EDU 544.
 Framework of World Languages and Cultures.
 3 credits.
 OD